Disinfecting For Dog Breeders: Beating Both Parvovirus and Coronavirus

 Activated Hydrogen Peroxide

-The safest disinfectants for dogs and pups are activated or accelerated hydrogen peroxide products.
+One of the safest disinfectants for dogs and pups are activated or accelerated hydrogen peroxide products.
 Activated hydrogen peroxide is not the common form found in your local drug store.
 That 3% hydrogen peroxide can kill pathogens but it takes a long time, up to 6 hours, to do so.

 Activated hydrogen peroxide is made by blending commonly used safe ingredients with hydrogen peroxide to dramatically increase its germicidal potency.
 This results in a safe and effective disinfectant that doesn’t require rinsing or much time to work.
 Products using this technology include: